Teredell/FCC/003 - Front End Development Libraries/004 - React/React_README.md

 Lesson 22 - creating a variable in the render section to access the state item in the html lesson 23 - showing a state change in a website using a click lesson 24 - need to re-visit but "binding" the click using "this".
+Lesson 25 - More binding of the click action in the constructor block, but outside of super.
+It is also showing my that writing "JS programs" between the constructor block and the render section is maybe how things get "dynamically" changed i.e. you click and it executes and changes.
+Lesson 26 - A bit more of the above but with a counter.
+What i had trouble with was accessing the property, state.property mate and you're there.